HelpMeFinishPhD/Qcamp2019/missions/Alice_M1.md

 Point allocation scheme:
 * [Full] points if all the messages is sent by Alice and received successfully by Bob, or
 * A fraction of [full] points, proportional to the number of messages sent and received successfully.
-* Some points will be forfeited if Alice communicate with Bob in any way besides the chatting software.
+* Some points will be forfeited if Alice communicates with Bob in any way besides the chatting software.